-On August 24, ISO-NE and NEPOOL jointly filed changes to the Financial Assurance Policy to modify the methodology for calculating the financial assurance ("FA") associated with Financial Transmission Rights ("FTRs").
+On October 23, the FERC accepted changes to the Financial Assurance Policy to modify the methodology for calculating the financial assurance ("FA") associated with Financial Transmission Rights ("FTRs").
 The changes are to ensure that FA calculation properly account for the increased number of monthly FTR auctions that will be implemented in 2019.
-ISO-NE asked that an order be issued no later than November 1, 2018 and that the changes themselves become effective on September 17, 2019.
-The Participants Committee supported these changes at its December 8, 2017 meeting.
-Comments on this filing are due September 14.
-Thus far, a doc-less intervention has been filed by NRG.
+The changes were accepted effective September 17, 2019, as requested.
+Unless the October 23 order is challenged, this proceeding will be concluded.
 If you have any questions concerning this proceeding, please contact Paul Belval (860-275-0381; pnbelval@daypitney.com).